Eunuchoid body shape

 - Absent or poorly developed male pattern hair growth (mustache and beard)

-- Infantile male genitalia
+- Infantile male genitalia.
+Prepubertal-sized

 - Absence of baldness (remember that male pattern hair loss is testosterone-dependent)

-What is the classic eunuchoid body shape?
+What is the classic eunuchoid body shape or habitus?

 This includes having relatively long arms and legs in relation to the trunk.
 Either the length of the lower part of the body (lower extremity) or 1/2 extended arm length (upper extremity) is typically greater than the length of the upper body.